syncfusion/blazor-docs/src/calendars/timepicker/getting-started.md

 # Getting Started

-This section briefly explains how to include a **TimePicker** Component in your Blazor client-side application.
-You can refer to the [Getting Started with Syncfusion Blazor for Client-side in Visual Studio 2019](../getting-started/blazor-webassembly-visual-studio-2019/) page for introduction and configure the common specifications.
+This section briefly explains about how to include a [Blazor TimePicker](https://www.syncfusion.com/blazor-components/blazor-timepicker) Component in your Blazor Server-Side and Client-Side application.
+You can refer to our Getting Started with [Blazor Server-Side TextBox](../getting-started/blazor-server-side-visual-studio-2019/) and [Blazor WebAssembly TextBox](./getting-started-with-blazor-webassembly) documentation pages for configuration specifications.

 To get start quickly with Blazor TimePicker component, you can check on this video.